ginjo/vue-helpers/README.md

-# VueHelpers
+# Vue::Helpers

-The vue-helpers gem provides *helper* methods for writing front-end code with Vuejs in your Ruby backend application...
-All without any back-end Javascript engine.
+Vue-helpers is a Ruby gem that provides *view helper* methods for integrating the Vuejs Javascript library with your Ruby applications, without the need for any backend Javascript processing.

-Vuejs is a Javascript framework that dynamically binds html elements to data structures.
-It's a powerful tool for building responsive front-end applications, and it pairs well with Ruby.

 A common way to bridge the front-end Vuejs and the back-end Ruby is to use a complicated set of server-side Javascript tools.
 If you're developing an extensive Javascript application that relies on both front-and-back-end Javascript, that might be the best way to go.
 But if you're developing a Ruby application and want to keep your Javascript strictly on the front-end, vue-helpers might be what you're looking for.

 Some highlights of the gem are:

+* Parses single-file-component.vue files.
 * Handles the boilerplate code when writing Vuejs component and root definitions.
 * Packages and sends all vue-related code to client.
-* Parses single-file-component.vue files.
 * Allows composing Vuejs components with your favorite Ruby templating system.
 * Allows multiple Vue root apps.
 * Allows customization/replacement of all boilerplate code.
 * Allows passing variables and data to the Vue root and component objects.
-* No backend Javascript engine needed.
+* No backend Javascript engine required.
 The only absolute dependency is Tilt.

 ## Installation